 So what makes Beijing special?

-The list is almost endless.
-Whether you’re visiting on holiday and plan to be captured by the charms of the Forbidden City at the gates of the city, which boast landmarks from the Ming and Qing dynasties, as well as worldwide favorites like the Great Wall of China, the Summer Palace and Hutong.
+The list of things that make Beijing a special place is almost endless.
+Popular sights of the Forbidden City, filled with landmarks from the Ming and Qing dynasties, worldwide favorites, like the Great Wall of China, the Summer Palace and Hutong, will surely leave you speechless.
 For business travelers, the enormous thriving economy of Beijing city is an obvious draw.
 As the capital city of the world’s most populous nation, there is a seemingly unlimited number of business opportunities to immerse yourself in.

 The best way to get from the airport into town

-Beijing is China’s second most populous city, with an estimated 18 million people calling it home at the last count in 2015.
-With the estimated figure now closer to 20 million people, and a couple million tourists that visit each year, Beijing city is a crowded place.
+Beijing is China’s second most populous city, with around 21 million people calling it home.
+With this amount of people residing in Beijing, and millions of tourists that visit each year, the city is a crowded place.
 That means that the public transport networks are likely to be busy at most times of the day.

 Getting from the airport to your hotel or office is not as easy as it would be in western cities.
-Whilst the idea of calling a taxi soon as you step foot outside the arrival hall may sound like the most convenient option, that’s often not the case.
+Whilst the idea of calling a taxi as soon as you step foot outside the arrival hall may sound like the most convenient option, that’s often not the case.
 Taxi drivers in big cities like Beijing often avoid picking up foreign passengers, citing the language barrier as too great an obstacle to overcome.
-Foreigners using taxis are also subject to a number of scams that local, mainly unlicensed drivers, try their luck with.
-If you plan on using a taxi remember the following:
+Foreigners using taxis are also subject to a number of scams by unlicensed, and sometimes even regular taxi drivers .
+If you plan on using a taxi it’s good to do the following:

 - Have your destination is written down beforehand in Mandarin: to hand to your driver.
-This eliminates any language barrier confusion, most hotels, and airport help desks are happy to write it down for you.
+This eliminates any language barrier confusion, most hotels, and airport help desks will be happy to write it down for you.

-- Avoid getting in taxis without a running meter: all licensed taxi drivers in Beijing will begin the meter once you get inside the vehicle, if it was running before hand you will be overcharged.
+- Avoid getting in taxis without a running meter: all licensed taxi drivers in Beijing should begin the meter once you get inside the vehicle.
+If the meter is not running there is a great chance of getting overcharged for the trip.

 - Pay in small bills: drivers are unlikely to keep large amounts of change on them.
-Swap out your larger bills at the airport before getting inside a taxi.
+Make sure to swap out larger bills at the airport before getting inside a taxi.

 - Keep your receipt: when paying for your ride, always keep the receipt that the driver prints from the meter.
 It has all his details on it if you need to report an incident or track down lost luggage etc.

-If taking a taxi seems like too much of a hassle and stress, arranging your Beijing airport transfer with a reputable car service is the most logical option.
-With flexible arrangements that accommodate flight delays, safe and reliable vehicles and English speaking drivers, it’s no wonder that most experienced travelers through Beijing chose to make use of the convenience and hassle-free transport on offer for their Beijing airport transfer.
+If taking a taxi seems like too much of a hassle and stress, arranging your Beijing airport transfer with a reputable car service is a far better option.
+Flexible arrangements that accommodate flight delays, and safe and reliable vehicles with English speaking drivers, is what most experienced travelers through Beijing chose to make use.
+This hassle-free transport on offer is by far the most expeditious and comfortable way for Beijing airport transfer, available 24 hours a day.

 If you plan on avoiding the roads altogether, the airport express train is also a viable option.
 The express train departs from terminals 2 and 3 between 6:30 AM and 11:00 PM each day and runs directly into the Sanyuanqiao districts, where you can find a taxi or get a car service to your final destination.